zoner72/Datavizion-RAG/README.txt

 • **Real-time log viewer** and health summary to monitor threads, index size, and last operation time.
 • **Customizable LLM settings** with templates, temperature, and response format for major LLM software, or just use openai.
 • **Built-in “intense” indexing profile** for deeper, overlapping chunks.
+• **Not geting the answer you expect, add your own answer which can be used later for model training.

 Screenshots
 -----------